—SCHOOL IMPROVEMENT

 Schools with clear, measurable improvement trajectories and the professional support to stay on them.
 Over time, schools that move from C and D ratings toward B and A — converting existing seats into quality seats without the cost of opening new buildings.

-In January 2019, Conscious Schools began a Site Support partnership with Altamira Elementary, part of the Wayside Schools system in Austin — a chronically underperforming school carrying an “F” rating.
+In January 2019, Conscious Schools began a Site Support partnership with Altamira Elementary, part of the Wayside Schools charter district in Austin — a chronically underperforming school carrying an “F” rating.
 The work focused on supporting the first-time principal, Lauren Whitfield, and her instructional leadership team: building the practices of observation, coaching, team meetings, and shared instructional vision that the school had never had.

 By 2020–21, pre-assessment results indicated Altamira was on track for an A rating.
 State testing was canceled that year due to the pandemic.
 When it resumed, Altamira earned a “B+” even as Whitfield was promoted to manage the district’s elementary schools— evidence that what had been built held even through the disruption that caused most schools to regress.
 Mid-turnaround, the Texas Education Agency made a video about what was happening at Altamira — not as a retrospective, but while the work was still in progress.